Shadow Work: Connecting and Integrating With Your Suppressed Self

 The crown chakra is very much relevant to the case of the shadows given that it is the driver’s seat of consciousness.
 Understanding that the crown chakra contains the individual’s consciousness, we get to pinpoint exactly where the shadows attack.

-While the shadows usually hijack the consciousness of the individual, allowing cosmic energy through this chakra point will help alleviate inner conflict.
+While the shadows usually hijack the consciousness of the individual, performing shadow work and allowing cosmic energy through this chakra point will help alleviate inner conflict.

 In this case, by letting it flow like a waterfall, cosmic energy will clear us of such impurities caused by negative associations with shadows.

-Instead, it will present to us its positive side and negative side, allowing for a more harmonious way of acknowledging and integrating our shadows.
+Instead, it will present to us its positive side and negative side, allowing for a more harmonious way of doing shadow work and integrating our shadows.

 This experience is quite difficult to describe using words for it is usually by experiencing these things that we get to validate such.
 To help me tell you more about this, let us focus on the story of Kung Fu panda.